-UHMWPE is commonly used in the material handling industry including food contact surfaces as it is acceptable under FDA and USDA guidelines.
+UHMWPE is frequently used in the material handling industry, including food contact surfaces, as it is acceptable under FDA and USDA guidelines.
 It is used in lead-acid battery separators, medical implants, filters and a wide variety of other applications.

 UHMW/PE with Custom Additives

-In addition to standard UHMWPE the Spiratex Company has years of experience with the modification of the base resin through the addition of additives to alter performance properties to suit custom applications.
+In addition to standard UHMWPE, the Spiratex Company has years of experience modifying base resin with the addition of additives to alter performance properties to suit custom applications.
 A few are:

-16020 ULTREX Enhanced Conductivity UHMWPE is achieved by adding a superconductive carbon black which colors the material black and lowers the surface resistivity range to 105 - 109.
+16020 ULTREX Enhanced Conductivity UHMWPE is achieved by adding a superconductive carbon black which lowers the surface resistivity range to 105 - 109.
 The dispersed superconductive additive allows electron movement across the part itself.
-The product color is black and the material is not FDA complaint.
+The product is black in color and is not FDA compliant.
 This is the most effective option for dealing with conductivity and static charges.

-16050 ULTREX UHMWPE with antistatic additives has the ability to reduce the buildup of static electricity generally caused by the triboelectric effect.
-The additive leaches to the surface or the material and absorbs moisture from the air.
-The molecules of an antistatic additive have both hydrophilic and hydrophobic areas, similar to those of a surfactant; the hydrophobic side interacts with the surface of the material, while the hydrophilic side interacts with the air moisture and binds the water molecules.
-The effectiveness of this option is dependent on the humidity of the environment as well as the leaching of the additive.
-This material when used in accordance with 21 CFR 177.1520, the applicable FDA polyolefin regulation, meets the requirements of 2.1 and 2.2 of that regulation for food contact applications.
+16050 ULTREX UHMWPE with antistatic additives reduces the buildup of static electricity caused by the triboelectric effect.
+The additives leach onto the surface of the material and absorb moisture from the air.
+The molecules of an antistatic additive have both hydrophilic and hydrophobic areas, similar to those of a surfactant.
+The hydrophilic side interacts with air moisture and binds water molecules, whereas the hydrophobic side interacts with the surface of the material.
+The effectiveness of this option is dependent on the humidity of the environment and the leaching of the additive.
+This material when used in accordance with the applicable FDA polyolefin regulation 21 CFR 177.152 meets the requirements of 2.1 and 2.2 for food contact applications.

 Materials Comparison Chart